Franklin Road Academy: Establishment and early years

-Franklin Road Academy was founded in 1971 as a segregation academy in response to the court ordered racial integration of public schools.
-FRA's leaders claimed the school was established to provide a sound, Christian, education in a safer environment, but the sociologist Jennifer Dyer has argued that the school's stated objectives were simply a guise for the school's actual objective of allowing parents to avoid enrolling their children in racially integrated public schools.
-FRA's first mascot was the Rebels and the school prominently flew the confederate flag.
+Franklin Road Academy was founded in 1971 as a segregation academy in response to the court-ordered racial integration of public schools.
+Although FRA's leaders said they established the school to provide a sound, Christian education in a safer environment, the sociologist Jennifer Dyer has argued that the stated objective was a guise for the actual objective: enabling parents to avoid enrolling their children in racially integrated public schools.
+The school named its sports teams the Rebels and decorated the football team's helmets with the Confederate flag; the school would fly actual Confederate flags for two decades.

+The school opened with 15 teachers for kindergarten through fifth grade and 230 students who paid annual tuition of $700 ($ today).

+John Nova Lomax, the son of John Lomax III, attended FRA in its early years; in 2015, he recalled that the school immersed students with the folklore of the lost-cause myth.'

-In a 1980 retrospective interview, founder and headmaster Bill Bradshaw recalled that in the early 1970s, "escape from busing was probably definitely a factor" in the school's initial growth, but he denied that the school was established to avoid desegregation.
-Bradshaw, who was pictured in the 1979 yearbook in a Confederate Army uniform, acknowledged that the school's Confederate iconography meant that blacks "may have thought" that they were unwelcome at the school, but he expressed hope "in time, that will change."
-Bradshaw argued that the private school's tuition costs were the main reason few black students enrolled.
-Bradshaw also noted that blacks "have been inclined to stay in their own groups", referring to the integration of a historically black elementary school in Nashville that was opposed by some African-Americans.
+The school had no black students for at least its first seven years.
+In a 1980 interview, founder and headmaster Bill Bradshaw said that in the early 1970s, "escape from busing was probably definitely a factor" in the school's initial growth, but he denied that the school was established to avoid desegregation.
+Bradshaw, who was pictured in the 1979 yearbook in a Confederate Army uniform, acknowledged that the school's Confederate iconography meant that black people "may have thought" that they were unwelcome at the school, but he expressed hope that "in time, that will change."
+He argued that the private school's tuition costs were the main reason few black students enrolled.
+Bradshaw also noted that blacks "have been inclined to stay in their own groups", an allusion to the integration of a historically black elementary school in Nashville that was opposed by some African-Americans.

 Inquiries from parents to FRA tripled in 1980 after court rulings expanded desegregation busing in Nashville.
 At the time, only one of Franklin Road's 745 students was black.

-In March 1981, the entire board of directors and headmaster Bill Bradshaw resigned in a dispute with First Christian Church, which owned the building used by the school.
+In March 1981, Bradshaw and the entire board of directors resigned in a dispute with First Christian Church, which owned the building used by the school.
 Football coach Gene Andrews was appointed interim headmaster.

-On June 3, 1982, Franklin Road Academy became an independent organization styled Franklin Road Academy, Inc. Following its incorporation, FRA received accreditation from the Southern Association of Colleges and Schools.
+On June 3, 1982, Franklin Road Academy became an independent organization styled Franklin Road Academy, Inc.

-In 1983, an anonymous donor provided funds to add a second floor to the high school for the creation of a middle school.
-Four years later, FRA raised $3 million through a capital campaign for the construction of a separate lower school (elementary school).
+In 1983, an anonymous donor donated money to add a second floor to the high school for the creation of a middle school.
+Four years later, FRA raised $3 million through a capital campaign to build a separate lower school (elementary school).
 In 1988, the new lower school was dedicated as Danner Hall.